+academic standing.
+Each course syllabus clearly outlines the criteria for successful course completion.
 MSN Program - FNP, FPMHNP and Admin FNP, FPMHNP, and Admin students may repeat only one of the following nursing courses: NURS 500, NURS 510, NURS 520, NURS 530, NURS 580, NURS 590.
 A "C" or "C+" for the course requires an advisement session and a revised plan of study for the student by the academic advisor and approval of the change from the Concentration Director.
 The student must present a plan for success as part of the advisement session.
 The student will not continue with other nursing coursework until the course is repeated successfully.
 The student must repeat the course for which a "C" or "C+" was earned and earn at least a "B" for the second attempt.
 The student must complete courses at the campus for which they were accepted and enrolled.
 Only the most recent grade will be used in computing the cumulative GPA.
 All attempts will remain part of the student's permanent academic record.
-The following courses require a "B" or higher and cannot be repeated: NURS 561, NURS 561A, NURS 562, NURS 562A, NURS 564, NURS 564A, NURS 563, NURS 563A, NURS 565, NURS 535, NURS 541, NURS 541A, NURS 543, and NURS 543A.
+The following cumulative grade point average (GPA) to remain in good courses require a "B" or higher and cannot be repeated: NURS 561, NURS 561A, NURS 562, NURS 562A, NURS 564, NURS 564A, NURS 563, NURS 563A, NURS 565, NURS 535, NURS 541, NURS 541A, NURS 543, and NURS 543A.